Cathy112/590-Audio-Classification/README.md

 The achieved training accuracy is 92.26%, the validation accuracy is 87.51%, the test accuracy is 87.13%.

 ## Unsuccessful Attempts
 MobileNet model is attempted to be applied, but not successful.
 The dimension of the dataset seems to be inconsistent with the predifined model.
-The MobileNet model works best with square images (in this case audio sprectrum), but the data we have is (40 * 173 * 1) which is very stretched.
+The MobileNet model works best with square images (in this case audio spectrum), but the data we have is (40 * 173 * 1) which is very stretched.
 This could be the reason why MobileNet and most of other CNN models cannot be applied on this dataset.
 It is likely that CNN models won't work well on audio data even though the bug is fixed.

 ## Future Developments
 As for the future development, you can either fix the issue with MobileNet (or other CNN networks) and have the model trained on the pre-processed data, or use an Recurrent Neural Network (RNN) model.
 It is much more effective to use RNN models on sequential data like audio or speech.
 Because RNN model can capture the sequential relation in the data, while CNN model does this poorly.